Invincible (2001 theatrical film)

+Invincible (Unbesiegbar) is a 2001 biographical historical drama film written, produced and directed by Werner Herzog.
+It is a fictionalized account of the lives of Zishe Breitbart, a Jewish strongman in early 20th-century Berlin, and Erik Jan Hanussen, a self-proclaimed mystic and clairvoyant.
+It stars real-life strongman Jouko Ahola as Breitbart and Tim Roth as Hanussen.

 Plot

-Zishe Breitbart (Jouko Ahola) is the son of an Orthodox Jewish blacksmith in rural Poland.
+Zishe Breitbart is the son of an Orthodox Jewish blacksmith in rural Poland.
 He is fantastically strong, largely from working at hard labour all day.
 A talent agent sees how strong Breitbart is in his Jewish shtetl home and convinces him to move to Berlin, where he can find work as a strongman.

-Hanussen (an allusion to the real-life figure Erik Jan Hanussen, played by Tim Roth), an epic con-man and supposed mystic, runs a cabaret variety show.
+Erik Jan Hanussen, an epic con-man and supposed mystic, runs a cabaret variety show.
 Hanussen gives Breitbart a blonde wig and a Nordic helmet and calls him "Siegfried" so as to identify him with the Aryan notion of physical superiority.
 This appeals to the largely Nazi clientele, and he is a big hit.

-This is a dark comedy but is equally a deeply dramatic story, involving the mainly secular Jews of Berlin.
 Included is interaction between Breitbart, an attractive stage musician Marta, their boss Hanussen, who abuses her, and some very top level Nazis.
 Ultimately Breitbart becomes disgusted and dismayed.

-A visit from Breitbart's young brother, Benjamin (Jacob Benjamin Wein), convinces Breitbart to be proud of his Jewish heritage, and so, without warning, he takes off the blonde wig in the middle of his act to announce that he is not an "Aryan", and calls himself a new Jewish Samson.
+A visit from Breitbart's young brother, Benjamin, convinces Breitbart to be proud of his Jewish heritage, and so, without warning, he takes off the blonde wig in the middle of his act to announce that he is not an "Aryan", and calls himself a new Jewish Samson.
 This has the effect of making him a hero to the local Jews, who flock to the cabaret to see their new Samson.
 The Nazis aren't as pleased, and Hanussen tries to discredit Breitbart.
 He tries to make it seem that it was his mystic powers that were the true strength behind the strongman, and makes it look as though even his frail female pianist Marta can break chains and lift weights if under his power.

 Hanussen knows the Nazis dabble in the occult and hopes to become a part of Hitler's future government.
 He therefore hobnobs with the likes of Himmler and Goebbels.
 In the end, however, he is exposed as a Czech Jewish con artist named Herschel Steinschneider.
 As a result, Hanussen is kidnapped and murdered by the Brownshirts.
 Breitbart foresees what will be known as the Holocaust and returns to Poland to warn the Jewish people of its coming.
 Unfortunately, no one believes him and he accidentally dies from an infected wound, according to the final titles, two days before Hitler takes power in 1933.
 In the final scene he is in a delirium as a result of the infection.
 In a dreamscape surrounded by Christmas Island red crabs, he has a vision of his younger brother Benjamin flying safely away from the looming Holocaust.